Delay-minimizing capacity allocation in an infinite server queueing system: System stability

-\item The sum of the service-rate series converges to a finite sum, therefore its tail decays faster than that of the harmonic series.
+\item The series $\sum_{n=1}^\infty\mu_n$ converges, therefore its tail decays faster than that of the harmonic series.
 Without loss of generality, as we are only interested in the tail behaviour, we assume this is the case for all $n\geq 1$:

 The expected delay then satisfies

 If $\ell<1$ then $q_n\approx (1-\ell)\ell^{n-1}$ by \eqref{eq:qn_recursion}, and

 Hence, $\ell=1$ implies that $\E S=\infty$.
 In other words, $\ell<1$ is a necessary condition for finite delay. \item If $\ell<1$ then by Lemma \ref{lemma:L_p_limit}c $Y$ is not heavy tailed: there exists $\eta>0$ such that